syncfusion-content/asp.netwebforms-docs/aspnet/Getting-Started.md

 Adding the required JavaScript files into your application plays an important role, without which the Syncfusion controls cannot be created.
 It requires the following mandatory common script files.

-*	jQuery (version supported from 1.7.1.min.js to 3.3.1.min.js
+*	jQuery (version supported from 1.7.1.min.js to latest jQuery version).
 *   jquery.easing.1.3.min.js
 *	jquery.globalize.min.js
 *	jsrender.min.js